mAAdhaTTah/brookjs/docs/source/adding-events-to-a-component.md

 The stream gets merged with the main Component stream, so the returned stream needs to be an `Observable<Action>`.

-The events managed by event delegation, requiring a single listener at the top of the DOM, and uses the `data-brk-container` attribute to scope the event to its proper Component instance.
+The events are bound with event delegation, requiring a single listener at the top of the DOM, and using the `data-brk-container` attribute to scope the event to its proper Component instance.

 This also allows for control over the rate at which events are emitted, using `debounce` or `throttle`: